SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 You may have noticed, that the grammar files support a kind of include mechanism.
 This is very helpful, since the Assistants share a set of common commands and domain specific fragments.
 To include a language specific file use the *#Include* statement:

 	#Include Fragments.de

+### Translation of "Simulator Setup"

+The setup and configuration tool "Simulator Setup" contains lots of help texts which are not handled as part of the normal user interface translation.
+Fruthermore, there exists no inheritance mechanism to introduce user specific translations.
+And to make things a lttile bit more complicated, these texts use HTML as their representation and contain embedded pictures.
+Any changes to the translations of the help texts must therefore be done in the normal development process.
+The translation files can be fon in *Resources\Setup\Translations* in the programm installation folder.